 As the Program Officer for Criminal Justice & Addiction, Amanda focuses on initiatives that strengthen and empower low-income individuals and communities through effective programs and services focusing on crime prevention, violence and harm reduction, and substance abuse treatment services.

-Prior to joining the Foundation, Amanda worked at the National Center on Institutions and Alternatives.
-She also coordinated a locally based crime reduction strategy in 36 high crime communities for the Maryland Governor’s Office of Crime Control & Prevention.
+Before joining the Foundation, Amanda worked at the National Center on Institutions and Alternatives preparing alternative sentencing plans for clients.
+She also coordinated a locally based crime reduction strategy in 36 high-crime communities for the Maryland Governor’s Office of Crime Control & Prevention.
 Amanda earned a Bachelor of Arts degree in English from the University of Richmond and graduated cum laude from the University of Baltimore School of Law.